s311354/Louis/_posts/2019-08-14-intorduction_of_wav_file_format.md

   For quickly recapping the concept of WAVE PCM formay and avoiding to forget bit and pieces of this knowledge, I recorded this relevant information in this post.

 ## Abstract
   The WAVE file format is a subset of Microsoft's RIFF specificaiton for the storage of the multimedia file.
 A RIFF file starts out with a file header followed by a sequence of data chunks.
-A WAVE file is often just a RIFF file with a single "WAVE" chunk whick consists of two sub-chunks, a "fmt" chunk specifying the data format and a "data" chunk containing the actual sample data.
+A WAVE file is often just a RIFF file with a single "WAVE" chunk which consists of two sub-chunks, a "fmt" chunk specifying the data format and a "data" chunk containing the actual sample data.

 ## The WAVE File Structure
 The typically canonical WAVE format starts with the RIFF header: